-Aside from Pimm’s, what drink could be more Brit than a G & T (local parlance for a gin and tonic)?
-I spent a few glorious weeks working in London this summer, where I got wind of gin being dispensed from a bike.
-With a little investigation, I discovered The Traveling Gin Company (TGC).
+Aside from Pimm’s, what drink could be more Brit than a gin and tonic?
+While spending a few weeks working in London, I got wind of gin being dispensed from a bike.
+With a little investigation, I discovered The Travelling Gin Company (TGC).

 Ed Godden and Joe Lewis describe their venture as “a pop-up drinks project.”
-The idea came about as a lark: on a cycling trip to Amsterdam, Lewis and his university friends suited up in what Lewis calls “old English gents attire.”
-Lewis, who was peddling an old butcher’s delivery bicycle, attached a spirit optic to the front of the bike's frame and stacked the front basket with–what else—that most English of tipples, gin.
-When they stopped off for the evenings at various sites, he offered G & T’s to his mates, and it accelerated from there."
+The idea came about as a lark: On a cycling trip to Amsterdam, Lewis and his college friends suited up in what Lewis calls “old English gents’ attire.”
+Lewis, who was pedaling an old butcher’s delivery bicycle, attached a spirit optic to the front of the bike frame and stacked the front basket with–what else?–that most English of tipples, gin.
+When they stopped for the evenings at various sites, he offered G & T’s to his mates from his bicycle bar, and the business accelerated from there.

 And accelerated it has.
-The Traveling Gin Company has been spotted at fashionable venues throughout the city and recently got back from dispensing drinks at the happening Michelberger Hotel in Berlin.
-Read on for a recipe for their latest concoction: The Foghorn.
+The Travelling Gin Company has been spotted at fashionable venues throughout the city and beyond: it has dispensed drinks at festivals, markets, parties, and weddings all over London, and at the happening Michelberger Hotel in Berlin.
+Read on for a recipe for their G & T alternative, The Foghorn.

-Above; GIn shots dispensed from a bottle attached to the handlebars.
-Ed tells us, “We try to mix up our service and use of products as much as possible to keep the concept fresh and interesting; we don’t just use Gordon’s or Schweppes for our mixers” (the original G & T combi).
+Above: Gin shots dispensed from a bottle attached to the handlebars.
+Ed tells us, “We try to mix up our service and use of products as much as possible to keep the concept fresh and interesting; we don’t just use Gordon’s and Schweppes for our mixers” (the original G & T combo).
 Their tipple of choice?
 “Sipsmith is really great, a very popular choice.
-We’ve really been getting into the Bathtub Gin from Master Of Malt, which we just served last weekend at Hoxton Square at the London Festival Of Architecture–it’s made in limited edition batches so we try and get well stocked up.”
+We’ve really been getting into the Bathtub Gin from Master Of Malt, which we served at the London Festival of Architecture–it’s made in limited edition batches so we try and get well stocked up.”
 The VL92 is also on their radar.

 Top with ginger ale (ginger beer works nicely, too)